palazzem/shoshin/README.md

 - Python 3.11
 - `ffmpeg` (for video to audio processing)
-- `sqlite3` (for storing documents metadata - this dependency will be replaced with a `postgresql` database in the future)
 - `docker` and `docker compose` (for running Milvus vector database)

 ## Status